Current Version: 4.3

 Video of v2.x with new whitelisting capabilities: http://www.youtube.com/watch?v=He4Evv7R2f4

-Video of v2.2 protection against the latest strain of the Cryptolocker malware in both Windows XP and Windows 7 environments. http://youtu.be/M4dNuZYGgMM
+Video of v2.2 protection against an earlier strain of the Cryptolocker malware in both Windows XP and Windows 7 environments. http://youtu.be/M4dNuZYGgMM

 Malware gets updates, shouldn’t you be updating CryptoPrevent too?